Our Favorite Electronic & Dance Music of 2018

 (Electric Deluxe)

 Concept albums can sometimes feel like thin or ambitious gimmicks, but the Scottish twosome known as Clouds have surrendered themselves, body and soul, to a premise that's as serious and thick and sprawling as a work of sci-fi legacy.
-It's ased on a prolix slab of lore that recounts the story and architecture of fictional Neurealm — a speculative vision of Glasglow 400 years in the future that's suddenly under the control of a German-speaking civic conglomerate, addled with a drug crisis that breeds insatiable gang warfare and swallowed by nighttime raves as the only source of release in a pleasureless dystopia.
+It's based on a prolix slab of lore that recounts the story and architecture of fictional Neurealm — a speculative vision of Glasglow 400 years in the future that's suddenly under the control of a German-speaking civic conglomerate, addled with a drug crisis that breeds insatiable gang warfare and swallowed by nighttime raves as the only source of release in a pleasureless dystopia.
 The music that's meant to score this wild phantasm meets and matches its extravagance in voluptuous, ridiculous spades.
 Hyperbolic and myth-pregnant, baroque and borderline maniacal, "Skulcoast" sometimes feels like exhalations of hellfire sluiced from cracks in the earth's core, sometimes like a HI-NRG jungle freakout, sometimes like metallic demons mid-molt, shedding their exoskeletons, vomiting silver plasma and sludge. —Mina Tavakoli

 Dreamcrusher